Project Visibility© Online Training!

 A Little History about Project Visibility©

-The Boulder County Area Agency on Aging launched Project Visibility in 2004, after conducting extensive focus groups with area LGBT elders.
-These seniors wondered which service providers were “safe and friendly” and feared many could be unwelcoming, or even hostile.
+The Boulder County Area Agency on Aging launched Project Visibility in 2004, after conducting extensive focus groups with area LGBTQ+ older adults.
+These folks wondered which service providers were “safe and friendly” and feared many could be unwelcoming, or even hostile.

-The Project Visibility training is designed for managers and employees of nursing homes, assisted living residences, home care agencies, and other senior service providers, as well as the friends and families of LGBT elders.
-The training’s cornerstone is a 21-minute, or abridged 13-minute, film in which courageous lesbians, gay men, and a trans woman speak about their lives, their strengths, wishes, and concerns about the aging services network.
-A Power Point helps to guide the discussion.
+The Project Visibility training is designed for managers and employees of nursing homes, assisted living residences, home care agencies, and other senior service providers, as well as the friends and families of LGBTQ+ elders.
+The training’s cornerstone is a 21-minute, or abridged 13-minute, film in which LGBTQ+ people speak about their lives, their strengths, wishes, and concerns about the aging services network.
+A presentation helps to guide the discussion.
 An accompanying manual provides history, background information, terminology, resources, and practical suggestions for providing culturally-competent care and services.
-Trainees will learn the simple necessary steps to ensure that their service or agency is LGBT inclusive.
+Trainees will learn the simple necessary steps to ensure that their service or agency is LGBTQ+ inclusive.
 These easy-to-use materials have been sold to agencies in 30 states and several other countries; a Train-the-Trainer Manual is also available.
-(See How to Order, below.)

 Train the Trainer

-For more information please contact Ash Bell at email@example.com.
+For more information please contact Michael Chifalo at email@example.com.